Despite a plethora of female group leaders, few small-group pastors are women. What can be done to develop women small-group pastors?

-Though women are at the helm of many small groups, it’s rare to find a woman appointed as small-group pastor.
+Though women are at the helm of many small groups, it’s rare to find a woman appointed small-group pastors.
 But why is this the case?
 Through the research I’ve conducted with women around the globe, I believe there are two reasons behind the lack of female leaders we see for these ministries.

-Supported in Theory, But Not in Practice
+Women Small-Group Pastors: Supported in Theory, But Not in Practice

 The most obvious reason for a dearth of female small-group pastors and directors among a surplus of women small-group leaders is simply that they’re not being selected for the job.
 This occurs often in churches that support women in theory but not in practice.

 Officially, on paper, churches may support women leaders but fail to fill official leadership roles with gifted women.
 Many churches in the U.S. and around the world have come a long way by changing their official position on women leaders, but this needs to be followed up by proactive decisions to identify and train women for leadership roles.

 For example, all of the churches I have attended in my adult life are theologically conservative churches who say they support women leaders—but the first time I preached from the pulpit on a Sunday morning was half a world away in New Zealand.
 Plus, aside from one church I attended early in my seminary career, I’ve never seen another woman preach.
 Just like it’s difficult to find a female small-group pastor, it’s still far too rare to see a woman preach the Word of God on a Sunday morning, especially in theologically conservative churches.